glisak/Rhetos-wiki/Persisting-the-computed-data.md

 1. Data that is directly entered by user.
 2. Data that is computed by the system.

-It would be cleaner to separate this data into distinct data structure, even though Rhetos supports working with mixed data structures when needed, for example it is possible to have an entity with some properties entered by user and some properties automatically computed.
+It would be cleaner to separate this data into distinct data structures, even though Rhetos supports working with mixed data structures when needed.
+For example it is possible to have an entity with some properties entered by user and some properties automatically computed.

 An extreme case would be a property that is both automatically computed and entered by the user, depending on some condition.
-We recommend against it, since this kind of code and data is difficult to maintain.
+We strongly recommend against it, since this kind of code and data is difficult to maintain in general:
+In such systems the bugs are difficult to fix and the data corrupted by a bug is difficult to reconstruct.

 The computed data usually comes in two forms:

-1. Computed on-the-fly, on each request (for example, implemented as a database view).
+1. **Computed on-the-fly**, on each request.
+For example, implemented as a database view.
-2. Persisted (precomputed, cached in a database table, and automatically synchronized).
+2. **Persisted**.
+For example, precomputed and cached in a database table, and automatically synchronized.

 A decision between these two options can be changes easily, and should be mostly based on the performance considerations.